 - Setup a way to view the results (typically in a table)

 - Determine setup time for your tests (if you have several processes running this typically would be longer to account for thread creation and destroying etc.)

 The cool part about JMeter is that you an run it both locally and as part of your Continuous Integration Continuous Delivery (CICD) pipeline.
 So you can basically set this up to run whenever you make changes (and do a build) for your project.
 If you want to learn more about CICD check out Atlassian’s write up here (not working for atlassian they just give a good writeup here 😊) https://www.atlassian.com/continuous-delivery.

 Here is a good link to JMeter https://jmeter.apache.org/.

 One other cool thing that I wanted to share before finishing this post.
 So when you do testing a lot of times you need files.
 I worked on a recent project where I had to test large files and needed a way to make files a certain size (5MB, 10MB, etc. etc.).
-There is a cool way to do this with the terminal if you use a unix or linux machine and use the command “mkfile”.
-Example <
+There is a cool way to do this with the terminal if you use a unix or linux machine and with the command “mkfile” here:

 mkfile -n 10m large_file.txt

 It lets you create large files that are empty, but are good to use with performance tests.